yurihikari/garuda-hyprdots/README.md

 # Garuda Linux Sway Ricing by yurihikari

 A simple aesthetic (at least for me) sway ricing on Garuda Linux.
+It also includes a Hyprland config but you'll have to install Hyprland yourself to use it.

 ## Overview
 ![merge_from_ofoct (1)](https://github.com/yurihikari/garuda-sway-config/assets/83579522/38c974e8-90cd-4eb0-aac2-1ca99465f35e)